frankylee/saras-treasures/README.md

 Add one or two additional classes to your web site's domain model.
 Make a UML class diagram of your domain model--include cardinality.
 Put the UML diagram in a docs folder in your solution.
   - Add comments to stories.
 A story can have multiple comments.
   - Implement your domain model in code.
 Add the corresponding controller method and view so that the new feature can be used by site users.

+## Lab 6: Web Security Testing and Countermeasures
+Use OWASP ZAP to scan your code for security vulnerabilities.
+- Do a manual passive scan.
+Before doing the scan, log in as a registered user, but not as an admin.
+Navigate to every page of your web site and enter data in all the forms.
+- Run an automated passive scan.
+- Without closing the app, or after loading a stored passive testing session, run an active test of your web app.
+- Fix at least three of the security vulnerabilities identified in the alerts.
+Preferably, solve the highest priority issues.
+Only solve issues that can be fixed in your app’s code, not issues that require changes to the web server.
+- Add a markdown document containing:
+    - A list of the high, medium and low priority issues that came up in the initial passive and active scans of your app.
+    - The issues you chose to mitigate and the classes and methods that you changed to implement the mitigation.
+    - A list of the issues that come up in passive and active scans after making the code changes.
 ---
 ###### CS296N Web Development 2: ASP.NET W21